Li hing mui: Philippines

 Li hing mui were introduced to the Philippines during the Spanish colonial period by Chinese Filipino immigrants.
 They are known in Filipino as kiamoy (spelled ciamoy in Philippine Spanish).
 The name is derived from Philippine Hokkien 鹹梅 (kiâm-muî, salted plum).
 The li hing mui powder mixture (anise, licorice, salt, sugar, and powdered plum seeds) was also introduced and is sold separately as kiam-muy-hoon (or simply "kiamoy powder", Hokkien 鹹梅粉 (kiâm-muî hún, salted plum powder)).
 The powder is used as an ingredient in cooking, as coating for the dish kiamoy chicken, or as dips for fruits like pomelo and unripe or pickled mango.
 A locally developed variant of kiamoy is known as champóy which uses the native berry Myrica rubra (also locally known as champóy).

-Polynesia
+Polynesia and the Pacific

 Li hing mui was introduced to the Polynesian islands of Hawaii, Tahiti and Samoa in the late 19th century by Chinese labourers working in the plantations.
 It is typically eaten in powdered form, sprinkled over fruits such as mango or ambarella and other desserts.
 It is known locally as crack seed in Hawaii, Simoi in the Samoan islands and bonbon chinois in French Polynesia.

 Li hing mui achieved popularity in Hawaii by Yee Sheong, who in early 1900 began importing li hing mui and various other preserved fruits, from China to Hawaii.
 Yee thus started the li hing mui craze, which flourished with the company he founded, Yick Lung.
 Li hing mui can be found in Hawaiian and Asian markets.

+In Fiji, Li Hing Mui Powder is often referred to as mango skin powder.
+Despite not being made with actual mango skin, this name can be attributed to its similarities with popular mango skin Chinese lollies in both its color and taste.